c4-project/c4f/README.md

-# Untitled automated compiler testing project
+# act: automagic compiler tormentor

-This repository, while not containing anything particularly useful yet, will eventually hold a tool for automatically testing compilers for concurrency memory model bugs, using [memalloy](https://github.com/JohnWickerson/memalloy) as a test-case generator.
+`act` is a work-in-progress automatic compiler tester for finding concurrency memory model discrepancies between C code and its compiled assembly.
+It uses [memalloy](https://github.com/JohnWickerson/memalloy) as a test-case generator, and will eventually generate litmus tests that can be used with herd7.

 Parts of `act` derive from the [herdtools7](https://github.com/herd/herdtools7) project of Alglave,